alphagov/govuk-puppet/development-vm/README.md

 strongly about using another piece of software (such as VMWare) for your development VM, you may find instructions for doing so [on the wiki][4].

+Either way, you will need virtualisation enabled in your BIOS, otherwise it won't work.
+This tends to be enabled by default on Macs, but is worth checking for other manufacturers.

 [1]: http://www.12factor.net/dev-prod-parity
 [2]: https://www.virtualbox.org/
 [3]: http://vagrantup.com/